 - Reformulated Game: Both games have entirely different level designs and visual design, with City Under Siege being noticeably futuristic than the original.
 The Sega Master System version also has different level design, though it doesn't stray as much from the arcade version as City Under Siege does.

 Tropes exclusive to Cyber Police

 - Car Fu: One of the bosses is a truck that occasionally charges at you.

 - Clothing Damage: The ESWAT armor gets visibly damaged every time you get hit.

 - Groin Attack: The second level boss was an extremely tall enemy with a boomerang and a hostage he used as a Human Shield, so you normally had to jump to shoot him when he stood up behind her.
 However, if you were completely out of bullets, you could walk through the hostage and give him a kick to the family jewels, resulting in a One-Hit KO.

 Tropes exclusive to City Under Siege

-- Mirror Boss: The final boss is an Evil Knockoff of the E-Swat suit, which posses most of your abilities.
+- Mirror Boss: The Final Boss is an Evil Knockoff of the ESWAT suit, which possesses most of your abilities.